 Sergey Galushko - Fotolia

-SAN FRANCISCO -- Databricks open sourced its Databricks Delta Lake, a tool for structuring data in data lakes, just over a year after first officially introducing it.
+SAN FRANCISCO -- Databricks open sourced its Databricks Delta Lake, a tool for structuring data in data lakes, just over a year after officially introducing it.

 Code for the open source product is available on GitHub, and is freely available to run on premises, on laptops, or in the cloud, as long as it falls under the Apache License v2.0.
 Delta Lake data is stored in the open source Apache Parquet, a Hadoop-based columnar storage tool.